Psychological pricing: Theories

-Psychological pricing in consumer behavior
+In consumer behavior

 Thomas and Morwitz (2005) suggested that this bias is a manifestation of the pervasive anchoring heuristic in multi-digit comparisons.
 (The anchoring heuristic is one of the heuristics identified by Nobel laureate Kahneman and his co-author Tversky.)
 Judgments of numerical differences are anchored on leftmost digits, causing a bias in relative magnitude judgments.
 This hypothesis suggests that people perceive the difference between 1.99 and 3.00 to be closer to 2 than to 1 because their judgments are anchored on the leftmost digit.

 Stiving and Winer (1997) examined the left-digit effect using scanner panel models.
 They proposed that 9-ending prices can influence consumer behavior through two distinct processes: image effects and level effects.
 Image effect suggests that 99-ending prices are associated with images of sales promotions.
-Level effect captures the magnitude underestimation caused by anchoring on leftmost digits of prices.
+Level effect captures the magnitude underestimation caused by anchoring on the leftmost digits of prices.
 Their results suggest that both of these effects account for the influence of 9-ending prices in grocery stores.
 Manning and Sprott (2009) demonstrated that left-digit anchoring can influence consumer choices using experimental studies.

 Choi, Lee, and Ji (2012) examined the interactive effects of 9-ending prices and message framing in advertisements.
 The researchers found that when pairing nine-ending prices with positive messages, advertisements were much more positively received by consumers.
 This in turn increased their likelihood of making a purchase decision.

-Psychological pricing in financial markets
+In financial markets

 Left-digit effect has also been shown to influence stock-market transactions.
 Bhattacharya, Holden, and Jacobsen (2011) examined the left-digit effect in stock market transactions.
 They found that there was excess buying at just-below prices ($1.99) versus round numbers ($2.00) right above them.
-This discrepancy in buy-sell can lead to significant changes in 24-hour returns, that can meaningfully impact markets.
+This discrepancy in buy-sell can lead to significant changes in 24-hour returns that can meaningfully impact markets.